jillusc/QUIZ/README documentation/README.md

 * Resolved- Another issue was not seeing text printed to the terminal: I realised this was due to the usage of the clear() function and that the terminal was cleared immediately after the print(), meaning simply that the eye had no time to register it

 ### Validation:
-* The code was passed through a Python linter and received no errors:
+* The code was passed through a Python linter and returned no errors:
 <img src="https://github.com/jillusc/QUIZ/blob/main/README%20documentation/python-linter-pass.webp">

 ## Deployment

-Quizzical was deployed using Code Institute's mock terminal
+Quizzical was deployed using Code Institute's mock terminal in Heroku, a cloud-based hosting system.

+The steps for deployment are as follows:
+  * from the Heroku dashboard, create new app.
+Heroku builds the app using the code in the GitHub repository, including the requirements.txt which contains the dependencies
+  * Settings > Reveal config vars > KEY = CREDS; VALUE = (paste contents of .json file) > Add
+  * Add buildpacks: Python (first) and NodeJS (second)
+  * Deploy > deployment method: GitHub; click Connect to GitHub
+  * Search for the repository name; choose Connect.
+Click Deploy Branch
+  * watch the app being built!
+  * click View to visit the page and see the terminal

+## Credits

+* CodeInstitute for the terminal
+* 3rd Party code:
+  * https://github.com/Inc21/Python-Quiz-Game-PP3/blob/main/run.py - from where the clear() method was discovered
+  * https://app.slack.com/client/T0L30B202/D061PFKHFFD - from where the syntax for sorting data was offered
+* All other Python code was inspired by teaching materials provided by CodeInstitute before being modified
+* Troubleshooting was aided by ChatGPT